Interview by Ben Wiedmaier, Words by Kris Kopac, Visuals by Austin Smoldt-Sáenz

 In this profile, we dive into the technological advances of immersive journalism, the awesome power of technology, and the potential to use research to fundamentally influence the world’s capability for connection and peace.

-Ben, from People Nerds: How would you summarize your research?
+People Nerds: How would you summarize your research?

 Dr. Ana Luisa Sanchez Laws: A lot of it has to do with what we call the “everyday peace perspectives”—talking about peace from below, about how our interactions can really transform conflicts.
 My focus has always been on the role of digital technologies and of non-formal education in organizations like museums, media, and other spaces to transform our attitudes and behaviors with the aid of technologies.